Drink Driving .org

 Driving Licence Endorsement Codes

-If a driver has been convicted of a driving offence and has received endorsements on their drivers licence, the endorsements will remain on their driving licence for a minimum period of time depending on the driving offence.
-See below for a list of driving offences and driving licence endorsement codes.
+If a driver has been convicted of a driving offence and has received endorsements on their driving licence, the endorsements will remain on their driving licence for a minimum period of time depending on the driving offence.

 CodeDescriptionPoints